aadityataparia/Clipboard-Translator/README.md

 - replace `#{Your-google-translate-api-key}` in `Translater/Translate/TranslateViewController.swift` Line 127 with your google translate api key
 - Build the project in xcode
 - Launch app

-### Contributions to add more languages are welcome